cleesmith/picamera_motion_socket_flask/README.markdown

 * use SCP batch to send images
 * allow deletion of images via web app UI
 * allow different sort order of images via web app UI
-* at night have server.py play a sound when a new image is sent, which could wake you up so you can then scream "Annie get your gun!"
+* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!"

 ***

 > No cats were harmed, maybe embarassed a bit, during this setup.
-There is no implied or expressed guarantee that this setup will deter thieves or mass murderers should such folks approach your home.
+There is no implied or expressed guarantee that this setup will deter thieves or mass murderers should such folk approach your home.
-Otherwise, enjoy your new found safety :-)
+Otherwise, enjoy :-)

 ***